Weeshr-Engineering/be-assessment/README.md

     │   category.ts
     │   users.ts

 In the `model` folder, you'll find all schemas and models.
-The `controller` folder contains route logic.
-The `routes` folder contains route files for each endpoint.
-These route files are exported into `app.ts`, where the app is initialized.
-Finally, `app.ts` is exported to `server.ts`, which is the root file of the application.
+The `controller` folder contains route logic. <br>The `routes` folder contains route files for each endpoint. <BR>These route files are exported into `app.ts`, where the app is initialized. <BR>Finally, `app.ts` is exported to `server.ts`, which is the root file of the application.
 ```

 ## Authentication